Twelve thousand newly-hatched chicks were killed yesterday by a fire on a chicken farm in West Iceland.

 Nature & Travel

-The Icelandic Met Office has issued a storm warning for this evening in Southwest Iceland and the central highlands.
+The Icelandic Met Office has issued a weather warning for Breiðafjörður, the West Fjords, and Northwest Iceland today.

 The Icelandic Road and Coastal Administration is cautioning drivers in East Iceland to be on the lookout for reindeer herds during their travels.

 Jón Gnarr, the Icelandic comedian, author, and erstwhile Reykjavík mayor, will soon be leading personalized walking tours of the capital city to the tune of USD690 [EUR574] a person.

 New Year’s Eve fireworks are likely to blame for a fire that scorched the eastern slope of Skógafoss waterfall in South Iceland.

 Oversight of fish farming companies is lacking according to ecologist Cristian Gallo of the Westfjords Natural History Institute.